 Tex: Just do me a favor, okay?
 Don't say goodbye.
 I hate goodbyes.

 - Church makes an offhand remark about how Carolina is "worse than Tex".
 He's not saying this out of hate, given he's comparing Carolina to the woman he has always loved.
 However, Carolina reaches a new level of furious, yelling at him and Tucker to Get Out!.
-Worse, she takes a shot that went right through him.
+Worse, she takes a shot that goes right through him.
 Up until then she'd been firing over Tucker's head and given the speed at which she responded with the bullet, you get the impression that the shot would've gone right through him even if he was a physical person.

-Connie's death, with the sad music in the background, her dying words, and the Insurrectionist Leader softly pleading "no... no..."
+- C.T.'s death, with the sad music in the background, her dying words, and the Insurrectionist Leader softly pleading "no... no..."
 Not to mention Carolina still seemed to consider her part of the team and probably would have spared her if she came quietly.
 It's made worse in that it was generally assumed she lived until Season 7 and had just used a voice modifier to make her sound like a man.

-Add in their lengthy discussion about Delta and Theta that so thoroughly demonstrates that both AI's are suffering PTSD (Theta can't "sleep" at night and has a panic attack if he's yanked, while Delta spends all his spare time calculating the odds of various horrible scenarios playing out).
+- Add in their lengthy discussion about Delta and Theta that so thoroughly demonstrates that both AI's are suffering PTSD (Theta can't "sleep" at night and has a panic attack if he's yanked, while Delta spends all his spare time calculating the odds of various horrible scenarios playing out).

-Season 10, Episode 12: Carolina goes to the island where York died and mourns him; Epsilon digs up some of York's old journal entries and shows her that York was in love with her; and Wash is taken aback when Caboose refers to him as a friend, as though he'd forgotten the meaning of the word.
+- Season 10, Episode 12: Carolina goes to the island where York died and mourns him; Epsilon digs up some of York's old journal entries and shows her that York was still in love with her

 Caboose: We've got a lot in common Agent Washington.